zobr/paste/README.md

 This is a very simple pastebin with minimal design and support for keyboard shortcuts.

-It is written in PHP and uses MongoDB.
+It is written in PHP with Slim framework and it uses MongoDB for text storage.

+## Features

+* Minimal design;
+* Keyboard shortcuts;
+* Syntax highlighting for over 150 languages;
+* IP blocking and whitelisting;
+* Whitespace trimming;
+* Simple authentication.

 ## Pre-requisites